About Permanent Cosmetics

 Is it permanent?

-Since Permanent Makeup will not wash off, it is considered permanent.
+Since Permanent Cosmetics will not wash off, it is considered permanent.
 However, fading over time will occur based on several factors which include and not limited to:

 - Body chemistry and medications